How Educators Can Use Claude Cowork to Turn a Semester Folder Into a Course Retrospective Packet

 "rules": [

-"Inventory the files and identify what each contributes.",
+"Inventory the files in source-artifacts and identify what each contributes.",

 "Separate evidence of strengths, friction points, and revision opportunities.",